-When developing a new product, it's important to follow the basics of design for manufacturing (DFM).
+When developing a new product, it's important to follow the basics of design for manufacturability (DFM).
 DFM involves optimizing all the component parts of a product to enhance the ease of manufacturing.
 You can do this by refining the product design to simplify the assembly process – which has the very important side benefit of creating higher-quality products at lower cost.

 Understanding Design for Manufacturability